Dhruv-Datta/Rebrandly-Application/README.md

 ```

 This will create 2 new exe file in a DICT folder in the folder you run the python code in.
 You can move this exe file anywhere you would like.

+When you make the new exe files, put them into a folder together and run the setup.exe and you will be all set to start using the Rebrandly Text Integration!